RehabMan/OS-X-Null-Ethernet/README.md

 In order to cause the kext to be loaded, you need to apply the DSDT patch provided in patch.txt.
 It adds a fake device ‘RMNE’ which the driver will attach to.

-You may also use the provided ssdt-rmne.aml as an extra SSDT for the boot loader to load.
+You may also use the provided ssdt-rmne.aml as an extra SSDT for the bootloader to load in lieu of implementing the DSDT patch.

 To install the SSDT:

 Chameleon: Place in /Extra/ssdt.aml or /Extra/ssdt-1.aml, /Extra/ssdt-2.aml, depending on what SSDTs you already have installed.

 Clover: Place in /EFI/CLOVER/patched/ssdt-X.aml where 'X' is some number that you're not already using for SSDTs.

 Note: